 From Sankri you will trek to the Juda ka Talab lake which has mythical significance and is a treat to the eyes in both the summer and winter seasons.
 Come winter and the lake freezes and you can actually take a walk on it.
 There are many mythical stories associated with this lake.
 One goes like this – Once, Lord Shiva came to this place to meditate.
 Upon meditating he felt thirsty.
 So, he cut one strand of his hair and threw it on the ground and that became the now Juda ka Talaab lake.
 That is why the name Juda ka Talab as ‘Juda’ means hair bun and ‘Talaab’ means lake.
 You will be camping near this lake overnight.

 Kedarkantha Base Camp

 After Juda ka Talab, the next day you will hike 4km to the Kedarkantha base camp.
-It will take you around 3hours.
+It will take you around 3 hours.
 It is at an altitude of 11,250ft.
 When you walk towards Kedarkanth base camp, you will see more lakes here and there.
-The base camp gives you the view of the summit as well as mountains such as Bandarpoonch, Black Peak or Kala Naag and others.
+The base camp gives you a view of the summit as well as mountains such as Bandarpoonch, Black Peak Kala Naag, and others.

-One good to know fact is that due to its popularity, this trek is crowded especially during winters.
+One good fact is that due to its popularity, this trek is crowded especially during winter.
 But, this does not act as a deterrent to this trek as every year more and more trekkers join it.